saiprasadzampalwad/student-management-System-/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the [MIT License](LICENSE).

 ## Recent Updates